-FINRA expects that firms will review or consider trends of customer complaints, regulatory inquiries, arbitrations, litigations, or other forms of disciplinary proceedings involving anyone at the firm.
+FINRA expects that firms will review for and consider trends of customer complaints, regulatory inquiries, examination findings, arbitrations, litigations, or other forms of disciplinary proceedings involving your firm or anyone subject to review per regulatory rules and regulations.
 While FINRA expects firms to collect feedback and input from compliance, internal audit and legal personnel, this is one area where those groups will be reluctant to provide such information in a written format.
 This information is best collected verbally from such personnel.
 Furthermore, CCO’s will want to avoid putting detailed information on such trends and patterns in the formal Needs Analysis document, so instead you should include high level bullets of the types of items encountered, or just general (summary) information.
 There is no need to place such information on a ‘silver platter’ for the regulators; rather, a determination of trends is legwork which they should undertake themselves.

 In addition to getting feedback and input on critical training issues from legal and compliance, FINRA expects firms to also get feedback from trading, operations, management, and sales personnel.
-This is where your list of market, economic, regulatory, and internal topics can be put to use by sending out a survey to all such parties, to request they provide insight as to which areas they believe need to be trained upon, along with any other areas they think need to be included.
-It is helpful to provide lists of general industry topics, product types, financial planning topics, ethics, and other regulatory issues in order to gain an aggregated view of the training areas to be considered for training.
-RegEd offers a turnkey Needs Analysis Questionnaire that can be rolled out to your internal stakeholders and reps to gather all of this information and more, which can also be customized to meet your firm’s specific needs.
+This is where your list of market, economic, regulatory, and internal topics can be put to use by sending out a survey to all such parties, to request they provide insight as to which areas they believe training would be beneficial.
+It is helpful to provide lists of general industry topics, product types, financial planning topics, ethics, and other regulatory issues in order to gain an aggregated view of the training areas of education for consideration.
+RegEd offers a turnkey Needs Analysis Questionnaire that can automate the information-gathering process and more, which can also be customized to meet your firm’s specific needs.

 Depending upon the size of your firm, it may not be practicable to survey your entire sales personnel population.
 You might instead focus on surveying branch managers or sales supervisors.
-If your firm does an Annual Compliance Questionnaire of your sales representatives, you may be able to use this as your proxy for a “survey”, as you can use the results of the ACQ to find areas where training needs reside.
-For example, does your survey ask if the reps are aware that they must consider breakpoints and whether they understand how to calculate them and if so, what percentage of your reps answered “no”?
+If your firm performs an Annual Compliance Questionnaire of your sales representatives, you may be able to use this as your proxy for a survey, as you can use the results of the ACQ to find areas where training needs reside.
+For example, does your survey ascertain whether the reps are aware that they must consider breakpoints and whether they understand how to calculate them and if so, what percentage of your reps answered “no”?

 There is an expectation for a review or consideration of sales and marketing strategies for products and services, with attention to related potential suitability issues, product risk, and other regulatory concerns.
 To gather this information, look through your firm’s internal website regarding communications to reps over the past year, where new products, new business lines, new procedures, or changes to any of the aforementioned items may be included.
 New products and new business lines will likely have resulted in new sales and marketing strategies, which gets to the root of FINRA’s concern here.
 You may also want to talk to or survey management, supervision, sales and sales support for this information, and to see if there has been a shift in product sales over the past year (if you don’t have access to easily-understandable data).